mewt/unk/README.md

 #### 20200612

 The wish was occured a loooooong time ago but I began to (seriously) design the keyboard from this date.
+I also started to purchase the parts that I need to build the keyboard.

 #### 20200615